 If you are migrating Rancher to a new Kubernetes cluster, you don't need to install Rancher on the new cluster first.
 If Rancher is restored to a new cluster with Rancher already installed, it can cause problems.

-These instructions assume you have created a backup and you have already installed a new Kubernetes cluster where Rancher will be deployed.
+These instructions assume that you have created a backup and already installed a new Kubernetes cluster where Rancher will be deployed.
+The backup is specific to the Rancher application and can only migrate the Rancher application.

 It is required to use the same hostname that was set as the server URL in the first cluster.
 If not done, downstream clusters will show as unavailable in the cluster management page of the UI, and you won't be able to click inside the cluster or on the cluster's Explore button.